x-team/handbook/technicalities.md

 ## Invoicing & Time Off {#invoicing}

-First, our invoicing period is **two weeks**, which means that, every two weeks, you will have the opportunity to submit your invoice with the total number of hours worked, reimbursement requests and other things, explained below.
-You will receive a notification about the beginning of the invoicing period per email and also on your google calendar for your X-Team account.
-If you do not receive any such notification by the 3rd Friday of your joining a project, contact Mike \(@mikerhoads\) and he’ll help you out.
+**Every two weeks**, you will have the opportunity to submit your invoice with the total number of hours worked, reimbursement requests, etc.

+There's a reminder sitting on your Google Calendar for your X-Team account of when to submit.

-Once you receive the invoice period notification, go to [https://xteamdevs.appspot.com/](https://xteamdevs.appspot.com/).
+Once you receive the invoice period notification, go to our [Invoice App](https://xteamdevs.appspot.com/).
 There, you will find your payment profile, which you’ll have to fill out the first time you’re there.
-On top, you have the options to _**Request Time Off **\_and _**Submit Invoice**_.
-The former is self-explanatory, so let me just add that you should always, if at all possible, _**request time off at least 1 month in advance**\_, preferably more.
+On top, you have the options to **Request Time Off**_** **_and_ _**Submit Invoice**_._

+**Request Time Off: **You should always **request time off at least 1 month in advance**, preferably more.

-The Submit Invoice button is the more important one at this point.
-When you click it, you’ll go through a 6-stage process.
+**Submit Invoice: **When you click it, you’ll go through a 6-stage process.

 1. **Announcements**
-   Here you will find some company announcements like the begin of XOutpost registrations, the Lit Beacons — when we are looking for specific profiles you could get a referral bonus for, etc.
+   Here you will find some company announcements like the beginning of X-Outpost registrations, the Beacons of Gondor \(referral bonuses\), all sorts of good stuff to read here.

 2. **Basics**
    Invoice date, option to upload a PDF invoice \(you will still have to fill out everything\), and notes.